hiconic-os/hiconic.platform.reflex/README.md

-# The hiconic reflex platform
+# The Hiconic Reflex Platform

 _Hiconic_ _Reflex_ (aka RX) aims to be a platform for __modeled micro-services__ with attention to: